Marc Kennedy: 2003–2014: Early men's career and Team Martin

+2014–2019: Return to the Olympics, and stepping back

 Following Kevin Martin's retirement from curling in 2014, Kennedy joined Team Kevin Koe at third.
 They played in their first Brier together in 2015, finishing with a 6-5 record, missing the playoffs.
 In December 2015, Kennedy, along with his teammates, claimed the first berth in the 2017 Canadian Olympic Curling Trials with their Canada Cup victory in Grande Prairie, AB.
 The team continued their winning ways that season by winning the 2016 Tim Hortons Brier and a gold medal at the 2016 World Men's Curling Championship.
 Representing Team Canada as defending champions, the team lost in the final of the 2017 Tim Hortons Brier.

-The team would go on to win the 2017 Olympic Trials and represented Canada at the 2018 Winter Olympics, finishing fourth.
+The team would go on to win the 2017 Canadian Olympic Curling Trials, and represented Canada at the 2018 Winter Olympics, finishing fourth.

-Following the 2017-18 season, Kennedy announced he would take a break from competitive curling to heal injuries and focus on family.
+Following the 2017-2018 season, Kennedy announced he would take a break from competitive curling to heal injuries and focus on family.
 He subsequently took a position as national team program performance consultant with Curling Canada.
-He was invited to play third for team Brad Jacobs at the 2018 Canada Cup, to fill in for Ryan Fry, who took a couple of events off, following unsportsmanlike behaviour from an event he played in.
+While still formally taking a break from competitive curling, he played third for team Brad Jacobs at the 2018 Canada Cup, to fill in for Ryan Fry, who took a couple of events off, following unsportsmanlike behaviour from an event he played in.
 Kennedy's addition to the team worked out, and they would win the event.
-Kennedy announced in March 2019 that he would join Team Jacobs to replace Ryan Fry for the next three curling seasons.